BioImage-Archive/bia-bmz-integration/README.md

 ## bia_bmz_benchmark

-Script for running from the BMZ on data from the BIA.
+Script for running models from the BMZ on data from the BIA.
 This script will also provide benchmarking if a reference annotation for an image is provided.

-The commands below apply, whether in an interactive shell inside a container, or running locally on your machine.
+The commands below apply whether in an interactive shell inside a container (including on a cluster), or running locally on your machine.

 To analyse a remote OME-Zarr image using a BMZ model: